Travel.State.Gov >

 Domestic Violence: U.S. citizen victims of domestic violence may contact the Embassy for assistance but should also report incidents to the police in the area where the incident occurred.

 Tourism: The tourism industry is unevenly regulated, and safety inspections for equipment and facilities are infrequent.
 Hazardous areas/activities are not always identified with appropriate signage, and staff may not be trained or certified.
 In the event of an injury, medical treatment may only be available in/near major cities.
 Outside of cities, first responders may not be available to provide urgent medical treatment.
 U.S. citizens are encouraged to purchase medical evacuation insurance.
-See our webpage for more information on insurance providers for overseas coverage.

-CRIMINAL PENALTIES: In Bosnia and Herzegovina you are subject to local laws.
+CRIMINAL PENALTIES: In Bosnia and Herzegovina, you are subject to local laws.
 If you violate local laws, even unknowingly, you may be arrested, imprisoned, or deported.
 Individuals establishing a business or practicing a profession that requires additional permits or licensing should seek information from the competent local authorities, prior to practicing or operating a business.

-It is against the law to photograph military or secure installations, including airports, equipment, bridges, government checkpoints, troops or embassies.
+It is against the law to photograph military or secure installations, including airports, equipment, bridges, government checkpoints, troops, or embassies.
 If in doubt, ask permission before taking photographs.

-In Bosnia and Herzegovina penalties are severe for possessing, using, or trafficking in illegal drugs.
+In Bosnia and Herzegovina, penalties are severe for possessing, using, or trafficking in illegal drugs.
 Courts impose long jail sentences and heavy fines.

 See our website on crimes against minors abroad and the Department of Justice website.